SadeeMsr/chat-app-flutter/README.md

 ## Tasks

-- **Complete Chat App**: Finished implementing all features discussed in today's class to finalize the chat application.
+- **Completed Chat App**: Finished implementing all features discussed in today's class to finalize the chat application.
-- **Modify Chat Bubble**: Updated the chat bubble to display the user profile avatar along with the message.
+- **Modified Chat Bubble**: Updated the chat bubble to display the user profile avatar along with the message.
 The avatar should be generated from the user's name.
 Adjust the message collection structure if necessary.
 - **Discover Page**: Created a Discover page where users can see a list of registered users along with their avatars.

 ## Added Bonus Features